privoit/quickstart-hail/readme.md

 Users leverage an AWS SageMaker Notebook Instance to run JupyterLab, and pass commands to Hail from the notebook via [Apache Livy](https://livy.incubator.apache.org/).

-This repository contains an AWS quickstart solution for rapid deployment into your AWS account.
+This repository contains an AWS Quick Start solution for rapid deployment into your AWS account.
 Certain parts of this repository assume a working knowledge of:  AWS, CloudFormation, S3, EMR, Hail, Jupyter, SageMaker, EC2, Packer, and shell scripting.

 The core directories in this repository are: